Charles E.W. Bean, Diaries, AWM38 3DRL 606/54/1 July August 1916 pt10

 at present.
 The British batteries

-are forming up near / Chalk
+are going up near / Chalk

 Pit.
 The Germans have bn